 RuEn

-Journal section "Public finances"
+Journal section "Public finance"

-Government Bonds of the CIS Countries: Integration Dynamics of Debt Markets in the Context of External Instability
+Sovereign Bonds of the CIS Countries: Integration Dynamics of Debt Markets in the Context of External Instability

 Romashkina G.F., Andrianov K.V., Yukhtanova Y.A.